QuicksilverBR/Linux-Controller-Fixes/README.md

 ### Other controllers

-This section covers common issues with other controller types (gamepad, wheel etc.) on Linux, in both native and Wine applications.
+This section covers common issues with other controller types (wheels, button panels etc.) on Linux, in both native and Wine applications.

 #### Issues in native applications